orianisihaloho/xx/README.md

 ```
 ## Active Record

-Active Record is a helper library for connect API in your client (Angular 4 Application).
+Active Record is a helper library for connect API in your client Angular 4 Application.

 ### Active Record
 `Class`